 Before the course begins, participants will need to create a Google Earth Engine account (at least two weeks prior).

 Further details of how to prepare for the course will be sent directly to registered applicants.

 Each session will consist of a theoretical introduction, demonstration of code, and self-learning practicals.
 Recordings of the live sessions will be made available to course participants.

-Please note seats are limited.
+Please note, seats are limited.

-Joseph White is a postdoctoral researcher at the University of the Witwatersrand, South Africa, working on species distribution shifts and disrupted ecosystem services in response to global change using occupancy models and remote sensed products.
+Dr Joseph White is a postdoctoral researcher at the University of the Witwatersrand, South Africa, working on species distribution shifts and disrupted ecosystem services in response to global change using occupancy models and remote sensed products.
 He is interested in spatial ecology and using earth observation to provide ecological and conservation insights.